What is testing and optimization?

 Look Fabulous Forever displays best selling items on their homepage, while Space NK showcases new arrivals.

 FreshPro: 9 simple A/B tests to get started with now

 Tools to help you test and optimize your marketing

 Test hypothesis with just a few clicks and intelligently optimize strategies for maximum ROI with Fresh Relevance's comprehensive testing and optimization functionality.

 With Fresh Relevance, you can:

-- Intelligently allocate traffic to variations that are performing well with Multi-Armed Bandit
+- Intelligently allocate traffic to variations that are performing well with automatic optimization

-- Use A/B and MVT tests to try new marketing ideas on a subset of shoppers
+- Use A/B tests to try new marketing ideas on a subset of shoppers and refine your personalization

 - Automatically end tests on a set date or number of impressions and display the variant that generated most revenue

 - Determine the influence of the tested variable on results with control groups